USCIS Announces Changes to the U.S. Citizenship Test — What Applicants Need to Know

 Introduction

 The U.S. Citizenship and Immigration Services (USCIS) has announced plans to make significant changes to the naturalization (citizenship) test.
 These updates could make the process more challenging for applicants, both in the civics and English portions of the exam.
 If you are thinking about applying for U.S. citizenship, now may be the time to act before the new test is implemented.
+Immigration attorney Denise P. Cabrera, a certified specialist in immigration law by the State Bar of California, explains what these changes mean and how to prepare.

 Background: Who Is Leading the Changes